Anti-poaching canine units

-Detection and tracking dogs are becoming increasingly important for anti-poaching units across Africa.
-Their proven effectiveness has led to the number of canine units across the African continent is rising, but they are expensive to run and often work in isolation from each other.
+The dogs’ effectiveness has meant that the number of canine units across the African continent is rising, but they are expensive to run and often work in isolation from each other.
 As a result, opportunities to learn best practice and to meet other teams can be limited.
-Since 2018, to address this challenge, in 2018 and 2019 we helped fund, coordinate and facilitate workshops in South Africa and Kenya, bringing canine teams and experts together.
-In addition, we support the operational costs of a number of canine units that are integral parts of our programme partners’ anti-poaching efforts in Kenya, Zambia, Namibia and South Africa.
+Since 2018, to address this challenge, we’ve helped to fund, coordinate and facilitate workshops in South Africa, Kenya, and Zambia, bringing canine teams and experts together.
+In addition, we support the operational costs of several units that are integral parts of our partners’ anti-poaching efforts.

-- handler and dog training; improving skills for handlers and their detection and / or tracking dogs, and motivating handlers to do their jobs well despite the inevitable challenges
+- Handler and dog: improving skills for handlers and their detection and / or tracking dogs, and motivating handlers despite the inevitable challenges

-- using canine evidence; making the best use of evidence found by canine units to assist law enforcement and help successfully prosecute criminals, with an emphasis on the importance of keeping records
+- Using canine evidence: making the best use of evidence found by dogs to assist law enforcement and help successfully prosecute criminals, with an emphasis on the importance of keeping records

 Previously, through a grant from United States Fish and Wildlife Service, we have also provided support with technical expertise via the role of a Regional Canine Coordinator based in South Africa.